 In contrast to other groups, such as serial killers and mass murderers, these were found to be individuals with good backgrounds.
 They were not known to the police or the criminal justice system; they often had good jobs, families, and friends around them.
 They can be very successful people in their lives and not the kind of person who it is perceived would kill anyone never mind their entire family.

 “The family annihilator is usually the senior man of the house, who is depressed, paranoid, intoxicated or a combination of these.
 He kills each member of the family who is present, sometimes including pets.
 He may commit suicide after killing the others, or may force the police to kill him.” – Forensic Psychiatrist P.E Dietz (1986)

 A Profile Of The Family Annihilator

-Steven Sueppel for example, was a 42-year-old former bank vice president on bail for embezzlement charges to the tune of $560,000 from his own bank in Iowa City, Iowa.
+Steven Sueppel was a 42-year-old former bank vice president on bail for embezzlement charges to the tune of $560,000 from his own bank in Iowa City, Iowa.
 Admitting the fraud and resigning from his position, he was distraught and devastated by the shame of his actions.
-In March 2009 he murdered his wife and four children before leaving numerous voice mails for family members and ex-colleagues, apologising and expressing the shame he had brought upon his family was “too much to bear”.
+In March 2009 he murdered his wife and four children before leaving numerous voicemails for family members and ex-colleagues, apologizing and expressing the shame he had brought upon his family was “too much to bear”.